postsharp/Metalama.Documentation/conceptual/Aspects/aspect-composition.md

 There are three major points of interest:

-1. Strong ordering of aspects and advices
+1. Strong ordering of aspects and advice
 2. Code model versioning
-3. Safe composition of advices
+3. Safe composition of advice

-## 1. Strong ordering of aspects and advices
+## 1. Strong ordering of aspects and advice

-Aspects are "things" that receive a code model as input, and provides a number of outputs: advices, diagnostics, validators, and children aspects.
-The only important output for this discussion are advices because the other outputs do not modify the code.
-Most aspects have a single layer of advices, but it is possible to define several layers.
+Aspects are "things" that receive a code model as input, and provides a number of outputs: advice, diagnostics, validators, and children aspects.
+The only important output for this discussion are _advice_ because the other outputs do not modify the code.
+Most aspects have a single layer of advice, but it is possible to define several layers.

-To make sure that the order of execution of aspects and advices is consistent, Metalama uses two ordering factors:
+To make sure that the order of execution of aspects and advice is consistent, Metalama uses two ordering factors:

 1. _Aspect layer_.
 The order of execution of aspect layers _must_ be specified by the aspect author or user.
 To learn how to specify the order of aspect classes and layers, see <xref:ordering-aspects>.